 Marijuana is a commonly abused drug.
-It is often called pot, grass, weed, reefer, Mary Jane, or buds.
+It is often called pot, grass, weed, or 420.
 Marijuana cigarettes are commonly referred to as joints or spliffs, and the butt of a marijuana cigarette is called a roach.
 Marijuana can be eaten, brewed in tea, or smoked.
-In the United States, it is most often smoked in rolled joints, in pipes, or in hollowed-out cigars (blunts).
+In the United States, it is most often smoked in rolled joints, in pipes (bongs), or in hollowed-out cigars (blunts).

 Immediate effects of marijuana depend on the strength and potency of its main active chemical, delta-9-tetrahydrocannabinol (THC).